isomerpages/moe-horizonpri/_our-horizon/School Information/School Rules.md

 <br clear="left">

 #### **Hairstyles - Boys**
-*   Hair must be kept short and neat.&nbsp;
-*   No dyed or highlighted hair allowed.
-*   No styling of hair.
-Use of hair gel is not allowed.
-*   Hair must not touch the ears, the eyebrows or the collar of the shirt.
+*   Hair must not touch the eyebrows, ears or shirt collar.
-*   Side-burns must be very short and not beyond the orifice / top of the ear.
+*   Side-burns must be very short and not beyond the top of the ear.
-*   Boys are not allowed to spot moustache and must be clean shaven.
+*   No fanciful hair-cut is allowed.
+(E.g., extreme contrasts in lengths or patterns and/or side shaved hairstyles

 <img src="/images/schrules3.jpg" style="width:65%">

 #### **Hairstyles - Girls**
-*   Hair must be kept neat and tidy.
-*   Fringes must be kept at least 1cm above the eyebrows.
-*   Long fringes must be pinned up neatly.

 <img src="/images/schrules4.jpg" style="width:65%">

-*   Long hair must be plaited or tied.
-*   Only black ribbons, clips or hair bands are to be used.

 <img src="/images/schrules5.jpg" style="width:65%">

+*   Fringe must be kept above the eyebrown.
+*   Hair must be tied up if it touches the base of the collar.
+*   Hair accessories must be black.